Chetan038/Chetan038/README.md

 👨‍💻 About Me:
 👋 Hi, I’m Chetan Tidke (@Chetan038).

-🔭 I’m currently working on Java-based full-stack projects.
+🔭 I’m currently working on Java-based full-stack projects at Labcorp.

-🌱 I’m currently learning Spring Boot, Microservices, and Cloud Technologies.
+🌱 I’m currently working on Spring Boot, Microservices, and Cloud Technologies.

 👯 I’m looking to collaborate on open-source projects and innovative web applications.

 💬 Ask me about Java, Spring, React, or anything tech-related.

-📫 How to reach me: chetan.tidke@example.com.
+📫 How to reach me: tidkechetan74@gmail.com

-😄 Pronouns: He/Him.

 ⚡ Fun fact: I love solving coding challenges and contributing to tech communities.